Shakez14/MyALC/README.md

 # MyALC
-App developed as part of the ALC Phase 1 Challenge
+App developed as part of the ALC Phase 1 Challenge.
+It is developed to display the ALC webpage and a personal profile